Northeast Zone Fishing

 TAYLOR GREEN POND: hatchery rainbow trout

-Will be stocked with legal-sized rainbow trout the week of May 23.
-From Hwy 203 at Union, turn left staying on Hwy 203 towards Medical Springs.
+This pond was last stocked with rainbow trout in late May.
+The next stocking is planned for late September.
+From Hwy.
+203 at Union, turn left staying on Hwy.
+203 towards Medical Springs.
 At the summit between Union and Medical Springs, turn left onto USFS Road 7700 (opposite snowpark area).
 Proceed East on 7700 road for about 9 miles to USFS Road 7740 on the right.
 Proceed on the 7740 road for about 1/4 mile.
 The rock pit pond are on the right.

 UMATILLA FOREST PONDS: trout